-There are so many things to see and do in Vermont that we often put these things on our bucket list, but there is much more than foliage, skiing, hikes and maple syrup here.
-People all over the Green Mountain State have embraced the “Farm to Table” philosophy and create mouth watering dishes that use local products and the freshest ingredients available, creating some of the tastiest and imaginative dishes you’ll find anywhere.
-Some of the select menu items here are simply too good to be missed, and therefore a bucket list of restaurants is needed to enjoy them all!
+There are so many things to see and do in Vermont that we often put these things on our bucket list, but there is much more than foliage, skiing, hikes, and maple syrup here.
+People all over the Green Mountain State have embraced the “Farm to Table” philosophy and create mouth-watering dishes that use local products and the freshest ingredients available, creating some of the best food in Vermont, and possibly anywhere.
+Some of the select menu items here are simply too good to be missed, and therefore a bucket list of the

 Reservations are highly recommended at this favorite of both travelers and locals alike.
 The service is consistently impeccable and the staff is always attentive to your needs.
 Everything, and I mean everything is wonderful here, so if you can’t decide, try about 6 of the small plates (mind you the portions are generous) and enjoy as your taste buds explode in an exploration of flavor and freshness.
 Pictured is the steak tartar with a farm fresh egg, and a side of house made chips!